 Avocado oil has anti-inflammatory properties.
 A randomized clinical trial showed that vitamin B12 cream with avocado oil could help manage psoriasis inflammation (4).
 However, further studies are required to support this evidence.

 Avocado oil can help soothe UV damage and inflammation.
-The polyhydroxylated fatty alcohols (PFA) in avocado oil can suppress UV-induced cell damage and inflammation (5).
+The polyhydroxylated fatty alcoholsi XUnique crystalline lipid molecules derived from avocados that protect the skin from UV-induced damage.
+(PFA) in avocado oil can suppress UV-induced cell damage and inflammation (5).
 You can use avocado oil to soothe sunburns and prevent photoaging (like dark spots and pigmentation).

 5. May Have Anti-Aging Benefits

-The anti-inflammatory and UV protective properties of avocado oil can keep away signs of aging like fine lines, wrinkles, dark spots, and pigmentation.
+The anti-inflammatory and UV protective properties of avocado oil can keep away signs of aging like fine lines, wrinkles, dark spots, and skin pigmentation.
 A study evaluated the anti-aging benefits of saffron and avocado oil cream.
-It showed that the cream improved the dermis density (second layer below the epidermis) (6).
+It showed that the cream improved the dermisi XThe skin layer between the epidermis and subcutaneous tissues that is made up of mast cells, macrophages, and fibroblasts. density (second layer below the epidermis) (6).

 The dermis maintains the skin’s strength and flexibility, and using avocado oil can keep it rejuvenated.